Neradoc/Circuitpython_Keyboard_Layouts/README.md

 ## Install your language

-To install both the layout and keycode files for your language, you need to copy 3 files to your board.
+To install both the layout and keycode files for your language, you need to copy 2 files to your board.
 Pick the language and platforms that match yours.
 Use the `.py` version, or the `.mpy` version matching your version of Circuitpython.
 The mpy files take less space and are better suited for Circuitpython boards with less than 1MB of drive.

-- `keyboard_layout.mpy` (support file)
 - `keyboard_layout_win_fr.mpy` (pick your platform/language)
 - `keycode_win_fr.mpy` (pick your platform/language)